Dubois, Pierre and Majewska, Gosia (2025) Mergers and advertising in the pharmaceutical industry. TSE Working Paper, n. 22-1380, Toulouse

 Abstract

-In many industries, market structure determines how firms not only compete in terms of prices but also utilize promotional activities.
+In many industries, the market structure determines the level of both price competition and promotional activities.
 We study how price and advertising strategies change when firms merge in pharmaceutical markets in the US.
-We show that across all drug markets, although mergers indeed increase prices, advertising spending also decreases.
-Merger simulations not accounting for advertising reductions may thus obtain biased price eects.
-Considering the merger effects of two large pharmaceutical companies on an antimicrobial drug market, we estimate a structural model of supply and demand and simulate the merger effect.
-We find that the merger effect on prices is smaller given the reduction in the amount of advertising.
-We also provide a simple method through which to evaluate long-term welfare effects using some known value of the sensitivity of innovation to profits.
+We show that across all drug markets, although mergers do indeed increase prices, advertising spending decreases after a merger.
+Merger simulations that do not account for advertising reductions may thus lead to biased price effects.
+Considering a merger of two large pharmaceutical companies in an antimicrobial drug market, we estimate a structural model of supply and demand and simulate the merger effect under different magnitudes of advertising changes.
+We find that the merger effect on prices is lower when accounting for advertising decreases than when ignoring them.
+We also provide welfare evaluations either using static consumer surplus or accounting for the dynamic consumer surplus effect of innovation that larger industry profit incentivizes.

 Item Type: Monograph (Working Paper)